bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

-Once the provenance metadata for your COMPSs application has been generated, you have the possibility of publishing your results in `WorkflowHub <https://workflowhub.eu/>`_, the FAIR workflow registry, where a DOI can be generated, therefore your results can be cited in a scientific paper.
-The steps to achieve the publication are:
+Once the provenance metadata for your COMPSs application has been generated, you have the possibility of publishing your results in `WorkflowHub <https://workflowhub.eu/>`_, the FAIR workflow registry, where a DOI can be generated, so your results can be cited in a scientific paper.
+Detailed documentation on how to use the WorkflowHub web site can be found in their `Documentation <https://about.workflowhub.eu/docs/>`_ section.

+The steps to achieve the publication of a COMPSs execution are:

 - Pack the resulting crate subdirectory (i.e. ``COMPSs_RO-Crate_[uuid]/``) in a zip file.
 The ``ro-crate-metadata.json`` file must be at the root level of this zip file.